tuckerweibell/recipe/src/components/EzTable/EzTable.md

 Use column sorting to help users find items quicker in larger data sets.
 Column sorting is switched off for all columns by default.
 Table data can only be sorted by a single column at a time.

-To turn on column sorting, set the `sortBy` property for each column where sorting is supported. `sortBy` is a string identifying the attribute to be sorted on.
-It should be a value that can be used by the client when executing the sort functionality.
+To turn on column sorting, set the `sortable` flag for each column where sorting is supported.
+Sorting columns with custom cell rendering is currently not supported.

 The client code must also provide an `onSortClick` function as a prop to `EzTable`.
 When the column header for a sortable column is clicked, `EzTable` will notify the client that sorting is requested by calling the provided `onSortClick` function.
-The function is called with the click event as the first argument, and an object with the properties `column` and `direction` as the second argument. `column` is the object representing the column being sorted (of which `sortBy` is a property), and `direction` is a string whose value represents the direction the sort should use, either `asc` or `desc`.
-The default sort direction is `asc`.
+The function is called with the click event as the first argument, and an object with the properties `column` and `direction` as the second argument. `column` is the object representing the column being sorted and `direction` is a string whose value represents the direction the sort should use, either `asc` or `desc`.
+When sorting an unsorted column, the initial sort direction is `asc`.

 ```jsxwide
 () => {